Crop steering, irrigation scheme, and drain

 A suitable irrigation strategy

 The irrigation scheme has many effects on the development and growth of the crop.
 That is why it is so important to make sure the irrigation strategy applied is suitable for the cannabis plants.
-According to the situation and crop stage to create and maintain required balances, such as vegetative vs. generative, WC, EC, pH, and more.
+According to the situation and crop stage to create and maintain required balances, such as vegetative growth vs. generative growth, WC (water content), EC, pH, and more.
 For example, when grown in a greenhouse, it is important to pay attention to the outdoor weather conditions and adjust the irrigation scheme accordingly.
+Creating and maintaining a healthy root zone is what we want for cannabis plants to reach optimal growth and maximum yields.
+If you want to know what should be measured and how to do that.
+Read our article about precision growing and monitoring.

 The preferred application system for cannabis cultivation on stone wool is pressure compensated drip irrigation.
 Recommended is to have two drippers for the bigger blocks (666), while only one for the smaller blocks.
 Also the size of the crop plays a role, and therefore, cultivar-dependent; the more vigorous, bushy plants will need more water.